-Dame Anne Begg was elected as the Labour MP for Aberdeen South in the General Election of May 1997 and she was re-elected at the elections in 2001, 2005 and 2010.
+She was the first full-time wheelchair user to be elected to Parliament.
 In the 2011 New Year’s Honours List she was awarded a DBE for services to disabled people and equal opportunities.

 Anne was born with the rare genetic condition Gauchers Disease which has resulted in her bones breaking regularly.
 She has used a wheelchair since 1984, the year after she joined the Labour Party and became active in local politics.
-Dame Anne was the first full-time wheelchair user to be elected to Parliament.

 Regarding her wheelchair as her “liberator”, Anne has always believed that disabled people should not be excluded from society.
 She was a founder member of Angus Access Panel and campaigned for civil rights for disabled people.
 In 1988 Anne was voted Disabled Scot of the Year.